medhatdawoud/AMA/README.md

 # AMA
-This repo is to get any question technical or not
+This repo is to ask any question to me (Medhat dawoud)